MatthewZid/rviz_annotator/README.md

 Run `rosrun rviz_annotator exportBag <initial_bagfile_name>` to export a new .bag file containing annotations.

 Each custom cluster in the new .bag has its own color.
 Clusters that have not been selected manually are displayed grayed out.

+## Known Issues

+The exporter node gives generated colors to annotated points and gray color to the rest for each frame.<br>
+It needs to take the original cluster id's into account retaining their color and adding the annotated points with new id's.

 ### Notes